We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 I still can’t believe Game of Thrones is over.
 Moreover, I still can’t believe things ended the way they did.
 It’s been an incredible journey, fraught with ups and down and thrills and doubt, and as with all things, it had to come to an end.
 But what if you’re reeling from the loss and scrambling to find something else to fill the hole left behind?
 Maybe not something perfectly the same, but close enough to make you feel the same?

-I previously wrote about some TV shows that you might like, but honestly, if you really want to capture the lived-in, gritty, sprawling, epic feel of Game of Thrones, you might be better off with anime.
+There are TV shows that are similar, but if you really want to capture the lived-in, gritty, sprawling, epic feel of Game of Thrones, you might be better off with anime.
 Here are some excellent anime series that prove my point for me.

 When the last human city is threatened by the reappearance of Titans, a team of elite specialists trained in giant-killing fight to protect and preserve mankind—and perhaps uncover the mystery of the Titans themselves.